 In 331 models, if $Y$ is an arbitrarily small real number, say $Y\sim 10^{-3}$, the components of the sextet, octet, or decuplet with an electric charge proportional to $Y$ are of the millicharge type, while the others have exotic (but large) charges.

-Finally, we highlighted that the method is not necessarily related to the electric charge, as have shown in subsection III D, but it may be useful for considering other conserved quantities.
-For instance, in theories with color symmetries like $SU(3)_C$, the charge operator tensors may be built, showing that the method still works fine for these kinds of representations, taking into account an isomorphism between the color charges and electric charges.
+Finally, we highlighted that the method is not necessarily related to electric charges, as shown in subsection III D; however, it may be useful for considering other conserved quantities.
+For instance, in theories with color symmetries like $SU(3)_C$, the charge operator tensors may be built, demonstrating that the method still works well for these kinds of representations, taking into account an isomorphism between the color charges and electric charges.